scarletquasar/OpenPixSDK/README.md

 # OpenPixSDK
-💙 Develop solutions quickly with an unnoficial OpenPix SDK
+💙 Develop solutions quickly with an unnoficial OpenPix SDK.
+Currently in development (readme soon)